Gunyidi, Western Australia

 Gunyidi is a small town in the Shire of Coorow.
 The town is situated between Moora and Carnamah in the Mid West region of Western Australia.

-The town was originally a siding along the Midlands Railway and was initially known as Siberia Fettlers Camp, which was established in 1906.
+The town was originally a siding along the Midland Railway and was initially known as Siberia Fettlers Camp, which was established in 1906.
 The name was soon changed to Gunnyidi.
 It was declared as a town in 1930 and the name was officially changed to the present spelling in 1973.

 The name is Aboriginal in origin and is a shortened name for a nearby well Mungerdegunyidie.